octopusfarm/channel-connectoid-transceiver/README.md

 Now your business logic is coupled directly to low-level implementation details.
 It works OK at first — but what if:
 * The URL changes?
-* The CA file has to go somewhere else?
+* The certificate file has to go somewhere else?
 * You need to switch from basic auth to OAuth2?
 * You want to try gRPC, so you have to replace HTTPS with HTTP/2 and JSON with protobuf?
 * You need to use a new logging mechanism?